sympy/sympy/doc/src/modules/galgebra/ga.rst

     .. literalinclude:: pysource/lorentz_trans.py
         :language: python

-The preceeding code also demonstrates how to use the sympy *subs* functions to perform the hyperbolic half angle transformation.
+The preceding code also demonstrates how to use the sympy *subs* functions to perform the hyperbolic half angle transformation.
 The code also shows the use of both the *#* and *\%* directives in the text string ``r"#%t\bm{\gamma_{t}}+x\bm{\gamma_{x}} = t'\bm{\gamma'_{t}}+x'\bm{\gamma'_{x}} = R\left ( t'\bm{\gamma_{t}}+x'\bm{\gamma_{x}}\right ) R^{\dagger}"``.